 Drug overdoses are occurring at an alarming rate in the United States.
 Many overdoses have been linked to opioid analgesics, which may have been obtained from community pharmacies.
-One potential solution is to offer take-home naloxone.
+While overdose rates remain high, there has been some plateauing due to factors such as the wide-spread availability of naloxone.
+Pharmacists should be prepared to routinely offer and educate about naloxone.